 Check that the 1st stage filter (looks like a metal sponge) is clean and free of any significant corrosion or debris.

 Service your regulator acccording to manufacturer instructions.
-Most regulators are serviced annually or every two years, or more often with heavy use.
+Most regulators are serviced annually or every two years, or more often with heavy use or any time they malfunction.

 Negative pressure test: breathe out through the mouthpiece (to clear dust/sand), then breathe in to check for leaks in the exhaust valves.
 Do this withthe dust cap in place.
 Leaking exhaust valves can lead to your regulator breathing "wet".